 * In the absence of legal tender laws, Gresham's Law no longer holds.
 If people are free to reject debased currency, and instead demand sound money, sound money will gradually return to use in society.
 Merchants would have been free to reject the king's coin and accept only coins containing full metal weight.

 * The second step to reestablishing competing currencies is to eliminate laws that prohibit the operation of private mints.
 One private enterprise which attempted to popularize the use of precious metal coins was Liberty Services, the creators of the Liberty Dollar.
 Evidently the government felt threatened, as Liberty Dollars had all their precious metal coins seized by the FBI and Secret Service in November of 2007.
 Of course, not all of these coins were owned by Liberty Services, as many were held in trust as backing for silver and gold certificates which Liberty Services issued.
-None of this matters, of course, to the government, which hates competition.
-The responsibility to protect contracts is of no interest to the government.
+None of this matters, of course, to the government, who hates to see any competition.

 * The sections of U.S. Code which Liberty Services is accused of violating are erroneously considered to be anti-counterfeiting statutes, when in fact their purpose was to shut down private mints that had been operating in California.
 California was awash in gold in the aftermath of the 1849 gold rush, yet had no U.S. Mint to mint coinage.
 There was not enough foreign coinage circulating in California either, so private mints stepped into the breech to provide their own coins.
 As was to become the case in other industries during the Progressive era, the private mints were eventually accused of circulating debased (substandard) coinage, and with the supposed aim of providing government-sanctioned regulation and a government guarantee of purity, the 1864 Coinage Act was passed, which banned private mints from producing their own coins for circulation as currency.